 “Our program leads the way globally in tailoring youth mental health solutions in low-to-middle-income countries, as resourcing varies widely – creativity in project development is crucial.
 The forum allows fellows to compare and learn from the differing policy landscapes in each country and discuss tangible solutions.”

-As part of Orygen Global's initiative working in partnership with the Australian High Commission and the Maldivian government, in 2024 two fellows from the Maldives were also invited to take part in the forum.
+As part of Orygen Global's initiative working in partnership with the Australian High Commission and the Maldivian government, two fellows from the Maldives were also invited to take part in the fellowship and the forum.

 Fellows also heard from Sati App founder, Amornthep ‘Sanju’ Sachamuneewongse, who detailed his own journey creating the mental health support service in Thailand, including how to navigate funding process to make a project sustainable.